MateiOpr/research-project/README.md

 # Research Project

-Scripts and datasets used for the research project **"Privacy Preservation in Event-Based Vision: Risks, Methods, and Trade-offs"**, a thesis submitted to the EEMCS Faculty, Delft University of Technology, in partial fulfilment of the requirements for the Bachelor of Computer Science and Engineering, course CSE3000 Research Project.
+Scripts and datasets used for the research project **"Privacy Preservation in Event-Based Vision: Risks, Methods, and Trade-offs"**, a thesis submitted to the EEMCS Faculty, Delft University of Technology, in partial fulfilment of the requirements for the Bachelor of Computer Science and Engineering, course CSE3000 Research Project 2026.

 ## Structure